 As an Amazon Plex user, this IPVanish tool is your best bet.
 Plex users who subscribe to the yearly package will only be required to pay 40% of the full IPVanish service fee.
 Summarily, don’t risk your personal information’s safety by leaving it unprotected.

 So how to install Plex on Amazon Fire Stick?
 You should know that installing Plex on Firestick is a very simple and fast process.
 Plex is a tool that was tailored for Fire TV – hence it has higher compatibility with the Firestick device than with other streaming devices or smartphones.
-Plex can be downloaded directly from Amazon’s App Store on your Firestick device.
+Firestick Plex can be downloaded directly from Amazon’s App Store on your Firestick device.
 But how to download Plex on Firestick?